VAIJ-TEJAS/Articles/Introduction to Automation using Python/Introduction.md

 In this guide, we'll explore automation with Python.
-Automation is key in today's fast-paced world, saving time and effort across various tasks.
-Python, known for its simplicity and vast libraries, is a top choice for automation.
+Automation is key in today's fast-paced world, saving time and effort across various tasks. **Python**, known for its simplicity and vast libraries, is a top choice for **Automation**.
 We'll cover its basics, essential libraries, practical uses, and best practices.
 By the end, you'll be ready to automate tasks efficiently using Python.
 # Understanding Automation
 Automation with Python offers a transformative approach to **streamlining repetitive tasks** and **optimizing workflows** across industries.
 In this section we are going to learn about automation and how Automation can be done using Python .